 - 10. Construction.
-Upland construction work, including the Upland Substation and the Buried Terrestrial Cable, will be conducted from the completing the fabrication in the Deepwater Wind will begin deploying the Project's foundations in the Deepwater Wind will install the inner-array cabling the foundations and offshore substation in the Installation of the offshore wind turbines is expected to be completed in the with the commissioning of the Project in the Project in the Installation of the Project completed in the Installation of the Project completed in the Installation of the Project completed in the Project is the Project in the Project in the Project in the Project completed in the Project completed in the Project completed in the Project is the Project completed in the Project completed in the Project is the Project completed in the Project completed i - 11.
+Upland construction work, including the Upland Substation and the Buried Terrestrial Cable, will be conducted from the completing the fabrication in the Deepwater Wind will begin deploying the Project's foundations in the terrestrial Deepwater Wind will install the inner-array cabling the foundations and offshore substation in the Installation of the offshore wind turbines is expected to be completed in the terrestrial with the commissioning of the Project completed in the terrestrial cable. - 11.
 Commissioning / Testing.
 The commissioning and testing of each wind turbine generator will commence immediately after the installation and will have a duration of approximately 2 months.
 The Delivery Facility will be commissioned and tested, including the Soak Test, in - 12.
 Transfer of Delivery Facility Ownership.
 Upon the satisfactory completion of the Delivery Facility's Soak Test, GridAmerica will have the option to acquire the Delivery Facility from Deepwater Wind.
 Upon GridAmerica's notice of its intent to acquire the Delivery Facility, the Parties shall promptly proceed to a closing and transfer.